LouayKharouf26/Louaykharouf26/README.md

 - My name is Louay Kharouf ✨
 - 🔭 I’m currently a Network & Telecommunication Engineering Student  ...
 - 🌱  Devops and CyberSecurity Enthusiast
-- 👯 I’m currently making Web Developpement projects
+- 👯 I’m currently making Web Developpement projects and migrating them to the cloud domain

 <h2 align="center">
     <b>How to reach me 😁</b>